mikkokallio/gomokuai/doc/testing.md

 `coverage run --branch -m pytest src` and then `coverage report -m`

+### Testing 'rightness'

+Besides testing that the project's different parts function correctly, the point of unit testing is also to determine the AI's 'rightness', i.e. ability to play the game in a logical manner as determined by game rules and the game engine.
+These type of tests are in `ai_player_test.py`.
+These include:
+* Given the chance to do so, AI's first priority is to win the game, i.e. build a row of 5.
+* The AI does so even if it is aware of an active threat (open fours and double-threes), provided that it is able to win before the opponent can win.
+* If there is an active threat on the board but it is not possible to win before the opponent, AI does everything it can to remove the threat.

+These ensure the AI cannot lose unless the opponent can build a threat sequence that is longer than the AI can foresee (limited mainly by depth of evaluating positions).

 ### Branch coverage

 All main functionality in the project is unit tested.
 The following report was generated on December 30th 2022 with the above commands: